 - In a small saucepan, bring water to a boil over medium heat and add lentils and a pinch of salt.
 Reduce the heat to low and let the lentils simmer for 20 minutes until liquid is fully absorbed.
 Set aside.

 - While lentils are cooking, heat a large, rimmed metal or 12-inch cast iron skillet over medium heat.
 Once hot, add olive oil, onion and salt and saute for 5 minutes until onions are soft and translucent.
 Add the garlic and stir frequently for another minute or two.
 Add carrots, tomatoes, mushrooms, red bell pepper and zucchini and saute for 10 minutes stirring frequently.
-Add the marinera pasta sauce, red chili flakes, agave, tomato paste, salt and pepper.
+Add the marinara pasta sauce, red chili flakes, maple syrup, tomato paste, pepper.
 Stir in the cooked lentils and reduce the heat to low.
 Continue to cook for 5 minutes stirring occasionally.

 - Cook the pasta according to package instructions.
 Then drain and set aside.

 - Stir the fresh basil into the spicy veggie sauce and sample.
 Adjust seasonings as needed.
-Add more agave for sweetness, red chili flakes for heat, salt for saltiness, or more fresh basil for depth of flavor.
+Add more maple syrup for sweetness, red chili flakes for heat, salt for saltiness, or more fresh basil for depth of flavor.

 - To serve, spoon the sauce over the pasta.
 Serve with any additional toppings, such as red pepper flakes, freshly ground black pepper or fresh basil.

-- Gluten-free pasta is best when fresh but the sauce can be made ahead of time if desired and refrugerated in an airtight container for up to 3 days.
+- Gluten-free pasta is best when fresh but the sauce can be made ahead of time if desired and refrigerated in an airtight container for up to three days.
 Reheat sauce in the microwave or saucepan.
-Add a little marinera pasta sauce to thin if too thick or dry.
+Add a little marinara pasta sauce to thin if too thick or dry.

 Recipe inspired by Minimalist Baker’s Spicy Red Pasta with Lentils.